 Starting seeds inside is not for the faint of heart.
 In fact, we really don't recommend it.
 Too many people stick their pots in a windowsill with too little sun and then complain when they don't germinate or they grow tall and leggy looking for light and then die.

 Back in 2014, we opened our first store front at Trader's Village in San Antonio where we sold seeds and plants on the weekends.
 The rest of our business, David's Garden Seeds®, ran from our home.
 It was started in 2009.
 I started many seeds in my home to sell on the weekends.
 I had a huge amount of grow lights, heating mats, little pots, good germination soil, fertilizer, trays, growing stands with multiple shelves, and domes.
-I spend hundreds and hundreds of dollars buying the right equipment so I would be able to grow good plants.
+I spent hundreds and hundreds of dollars buying the right equipment so I would be able to grow good plants.

 I have seen what happens when you don't use a grow light and when you don't use one correctly.
 Each type of seed needs the grow light placed a bit differently so each tray of seeds you start needs a different shelf with a different grow light.